samcarter/ltx-talk/README.md

 allows a variety of visual appearances to be selected for the same content source.

+The `ltx-talk` class has syntax similar to the popular `beamer` class, although there are some (deliberate) differences.
+However, `ltx-talk` has been implemented to support creation of tagged (accessible) PDF output as a core aim.
+As such, it is suited to creating output for reuse in other formats, e.g.
+HTML conversions, without additional steps.

 ## Author

 This package is maintained by Joseph Wright: joseph@texdev.net